Sticks for Soldiers Thanksgiving Lacrosse Classic

 2013 Tournament Honorees

-This year, two deserving servicemen are being honored: US Army Captain Benjamin Harrow and US Army Specialist Sean Pesce:
+US Army Cpt.
+Benjamin Harrow and US Army Sps.
+Sean Pesce:

 Captain Harrow , a 2005 graduate of West Point, originally from Brooklyn, New York and a 4- year letterman with Army Lacrosse, is a Special Forces Green Beret .
 During his second tour in Afghanistan just last May 2012, he stepped on an IED leading a patrol, resulting in amputation of both of his legs above the knee and severe damage to his right arm.
 He has earned 3 Bronze stars and a Purple Heart.
 Ben is married to his wife Gina and they have a 2 year old son, Peyton.
 They are living in Maryland, and he is currently undergoing therapy at Walter Reed.

 Specialist Pesce, 20 years old, is a 2011 graduate of West Haven High School in West Haven Connecticut.
 Upon graduation, he enlisted in the US Army and completed the rigorous Ranger training, the Army's elite force.
 On October 12, 2012, he was wounded with small arms fire in an engagement with Afghan rebels (his Sgt was killed), and sustained major injuries through his abdomen: he lost his spleen, a kidney, and shattered vertebrae that also damaged his spinal cord.
 He has no feeling below the waist.
 He recovered from surgery and wounds first at Walter Reed, then Tampa VA Center, and finally at Mass VA hospital.
 He is working on coming home to his family in West Haven once his parent’s home can be modified for wheel chair accessibility